INDUSTRIAL

 Multiple railroads operating freight terminals in the City of New York vehemently objected to the Kaufman Act.
 Most were operators of small off-line rail-marine terminals throughout the boroughs and where the cost of electrifying would have put them out of business."The Diesel electric locomotive... has none of the objectionable features of the steam locomotive; it is substantially noiseless and its movement are virtually the same as those of the electric locomotive of the same capacity.
 It has one other feature... which has an advantage over the overhead system of contact or the third rail.
 In the case of the latter, there are frequent momentary discontinuances which draw arcs causing vivid flashes.
 These are a source of annoyance and would be objectionable to those living along Riverside Drive.
 The results where the contact shoe jumps from one conductor to another and such intervals would be frequent in the third rail system."

-The R class had a B-B+B-B wheel arrangement, and these locomotives were
+The first two examples of the R class had a B-B+B-B wheel arrangement, (all four axles powered) and these

 ![]() |